kohane27/Waybar-Clockify/README.md

 {"p": "Entertainment","t": ["youtube"], "d": ""}
 ```

-I use the `timewarrior` tag field to convert it to become a json for `clockify-cli` to consume.
+The `timewarrior` tag field is converted to a json for `clockify-cli` to consume.

 - `p`: project
 - `t`: tags